 Flash cookies are different from browser cookies because of the amount of, type of, and how data is stored.
 Cookie management tools provided by your browser will not remove Flash cookies.
 To learn how to manage privacy and storage settings for Flash cookies click here.

-From time-to-time, Domino engages third parties to track and analyze usage and volume statistical information from individuals who visit the Company’s Web sites.
-Domino may also use other third-party cookies to track the performance of Company advertisements.
+From time-to-time, Domino engages third parties to track and analyze usage and volume statistical information from individuals who visit the Company’s sites, including the Domino Platform.
+Domino may also use other third-party cookies and similar technologies to track the performance of Company advertisements.
+These third parties may track individuals' activites on our sites and third party sites.

 Domino may provide bulletin boards, blogs, or chat rooms on the Company’s Web sites.
 Any personal information you choose to submit in such a forum may be read, collected, or used by others who visit these forums, and may be used to send you unsolicited messages.
 Domino is not responsible for the personal information you choose to submit in these forums.